mengxiong10/vue2-datepicker/README.md

 #### shortcuts

-the shortcuts for the range picker
+The shortcuts for the range picker

 ```js
 [